Alaska Highway: Construction

 On September 24, 1942, crews from both directions met at Mile 588 at what became named Contact Creek, at the British Columbia-Yukon border at the 60th parallel; the entire route was completed October 28, 1942, with the northern linkup at Mile 1202, Beaver Creek, and the highway was dedicated on November 20, 1942, at Soldier's Summit.

 Although it was completed on October 28, 1942, and its completion was celebrated at Soldier's Summit on November 21 (and broadcast by radio, the exact outdoor temperature censored due to wartime concerns), the "highway" was not usable by general vehicles until 1943.
 Even then there were many steep grades, a poor surface, switchbacks to gain and descend hills, and few guardrails.
 Bridges, which progressed during 1942 from pontoon bridges to temporary log bridges, were replaced with steel bridges where necessary.

 A replica log bridge, the Canyon Creek bridge, can be seen at the Aishihik River crossing; the bridge was rebuilt in 1987 and refurbished in 2005 by the Yukon government where it functions as a popular tourist attraction.
 The easing of the Japanese invasion threat resulted in no more contracts being given to private contractors for upgrading of specific sections.

 Some 100 mi of route between Burwash Landing and Koidern, Yukon, became nearly impassable in May and June 1943 due to permafrost thawing under the road and destroying the layer of delicate vegetation that held the road together.
-A corduroy road was built to restore the route, and corduroy still underlays old sections of highway in the area.
+A corduroy road was built to restore the route, and corduroy still underlies old sections of highway in the area.
 Modern construction methods do not allow the permafrost to thaw, either by building a gravel berm on top or replacing the vegetation and soil immediately with gravel.
 The Burwash-Koidern section, however, is still a problem as the new highway built there in the late 1990s continues to experience frost heave.

 Pincers on Japan and Look to the North, both 1944 productions, were National Film Board of Canada documentaries that depicted the construction of the Alaska Highway.